Curriculum enrichment- Our partnership with Lakeside Arts at The University of Nottingham

 Djanogly Strelley and Lakeside Arts Partnership

 Lakeside Arts is part of the University of Nottingham, based in the green surroundings of Highfields and University Park.
-It offers a year-round programme in a gallery, theatre, concert hall, museum and workshop space which is open to everyone, but this year Lakeside decided to make a major change in the way they worked to better understand what schools wanted and needed to best help their pupils learn and grow.
+It offers a year-round programme in a gallery, theatre, concert hall, museum and workshop space which is open to everyone.
+We work closely with staff at Lakeside Arts and The University of Nottingham to give children exciting opportunities to develop their learning as well as support their personal development and creativity.